DanieleIsoni/py-package-info.nvim/README.md

 ### Display Latest Package Version

-Runs `poetry show --top-level --latest` in the background and then compares the output with versions in `pyproject.toml` and displays them as virtual text.
+Runs `poetry show --top-level --outdated` in the background and then compares the output with versions in `pyproject.toml` and displays them as virtual text.

 </div>